DanielArzani/DanielArzani/README.md

 Learning TypeScript

-A personal project for my own use (but I'll still put it up on github and create a live version for anyone else to use too)
+A personal project for my own use (but I'll still put it up on github and host a live version for anyone else to use too)

 ## Connect with me: